pallotron/personal-site/content/posts/2025/06/04/celtic_knot_report/index.md

 {{< image path=images/mountshannon.jpg width=700 >}}

 I clearly remember shouting "Fucking hell!!!!!!
-43 minutes for 2 kilometers!!!!!!!" and made Gerard laugh :D. At least someone was enjoying my suffering.
+43 minutes for 2 kilometers!!!!!!!" and made Gerald laugh :D. At least someone was enjoying my suffering.

 I was worried about punctures in the middle of the night, with rain.
 The descent was sketchy, and a few times I dangerously veered towards the bushes on the side of the road because I was yawing and falling asleep.
 Normally I wouldn't be worried about such a road on my Grizl with 45mm tyres... but I was on road bike and 30mm...
 I felt every single bump.